authzed/spicedb/README.md

 - Ask questions via [GitHub Discussions] or our [Community Discord]
 - Read [blog posts] from the Authzed team describing the project and major announcements
+- Follow our [self-guided workshops] on usecases ranging from Updating Web Views, to Securing RAG Pipelines
 - Watch our [YouTube videos] about SpiceDB, modeling schemas, leveraging CNCF projects, and more
 - Explore the [SpiceDB Awesome List] that enumerates official and third-party projects built by the community
 - Reference [community examples] for demo environments, integration testing, CI pipelines, and writing schemas